HORSE-CHESTNUT

 Seedlings readily form, but they hardly ever progress to become saplings or trees.
 The Horse-chestnut tree grows outwards rather than upwards, giving rise to the words in a song 'under the spreading chestnut tree'.

-Beta-aescin, a triterpene saponin, is the main component of aescin, and has a structure similar to Hederin (β-).
+β-aescin, a triterpene saponin, is the main component of aescin, and has a structure similar to β-Hederin.
+Aescin is an anti-inflammatory drug used pharmaceutically, and obtained from the Horse-Chestnut Tree.
+The sugar units of β-Aescin are shown in blue.

-Aesculin (not to be confused with Aescin, the triterpene saponin) is a poisonous coumarin glycoside, related to 4-hydroxycoumarin, from which modern rodenticides were originally developed, such as warfarin, a bi-coumarin.
+Aesculin (not to be confused with Aescin, the triterpene saponin as shown above) is a poisonous coumarin glycoside, related to 4-hydroxycoumarin, from which modern rodenticides were originally developed, such as Warfarin, a bi-coumarin.
 Aesculetin, is the direct coumarin pre-cursor of Aesculin.

 During the World Wars, conkers were gathered to extract the starch from them, which was subsequently converted to Acetone using a process invented by Chaim Weizmann.